asdstory/Single_Particle_Analysis/20190429Krios_PnuC_C8_xxx.md

 Input micrographs STAR file: MotionCorr/job002/corrected_micrographs.star

 Use micrograph without dose-weighting?
-Yes
+Yes #It is recommended that we use micrograph without dose-weight for CTF estimate, but use micrograph with dose-weight.

 Spherical aberration (mm): 2.7